Financial Aid

 Financial Aid Opportunity through Saint Patrick Catholic School

-SSS will verify the PFS using required tax documents, review the PFS, and recommend an estimated family contribution (EFC).
-Based upon the SSS recommendation, the school's financial aid budget, and overall need of the applicant pool, the School's Financial Aid Committee will determine and communicate awards in April.
+Financial aid awards at Saint Patrick are based upon the information in the Clarity application, the school's financial aid budget, and overall need of the applicant pool.
+The School's Financial Aid Committee will determine and communicate awards in April.
 When financial aid is awarded, families have the option to accept the award, appeal the award in writing to the Director of Financial Aid, or decline the award with no further obligation.

 Financial Aid Opportunities through the Catholic Diocese of Richmond